Xiaoying37/IMAGE_RECOGNITION_OF_AMERICAN_SIGN_LANGUAGE/README.md

 Split dataset into test and train groups.

 ## Models
-Implement models including Fully Connected Structures, Convolutional Neural Networks (CNNs), and Transfer Learning models such as VGG-16, ResNet50, and Inception V3.
+Implement models including Fully Connected Structures, Convolutional Neural Networks (CNNs), and Transfer Learning models, such as VGG-16, ResNet50, and Inception V3.